 For instance, rather than trying to get through your entire hike, walk for 15 minutes in one direction, then another 15 minutes back.

-A favorite pastime, especially with my eldest, was walking around the neighborhood.
-We’d explore everything, from leaves on the ground to sprinklers on the sidewalk.
-I went at his pace, starting with one block at first until we were able to explore most of our area.
+Can’t make it out to a hike?
+Walk around the neighborhood!
+Explore the leaves on the ground to the sprinklers on the sidewalk.
+Go at your child’s pace, starting with one block at first until you’re able to explore most of your area.

 28. Go to a children’s museum